dkinzer/go-linode-ip/README.md

 Returns the ip address of the linode labeled  traefik.

-Note that the matching string can be a regex.

 If more than one match is found, then a session is opened allowing the user to choose between possible matches.

 ```
 > linode-ip qa